jecisc/GitBridge/README.md

 ## Version management

-This project use semantic versioning to define the releases.
+This project uses semantic versioning to define the releases.
 This means that each stable release of the project will be assigned a version number of the form `vX.Y.Z`.

 - **X** defines the major version number
 - **Y** defines the minor version number